New $1 bln fund aims to steer antibiotic companies in tough market

 An independent scientific panel will review and recommend funding for companies developing promising novel antibiotics, Holland said.
 The group's goal is to bring two to four new antibiotics to patients within a decade.

-The fund seeks to serve as a temporary solution until new legislation can offer a more permanent fix.

-"This is intended to help temporarily sustain this pipeline while policymakers put in place incentives," Holland said.

-(Reporting by Manas Mishra in Bengaluru and Robin Respaut in San Francisco; Editing by Anil D'Silva)
+(Reporting by Manas Mishra in Bengaluru and Robin Respaut in San Francisco; Editing by Anil D'Silva and Ramakrishnan M.)

 ((Manas.Mishra@thomsonreuters.com; www.twitter.com/Manasmishra24; within U.S. +1 646 223 8780, outside U.S. +91 806749 2709;))